How to Change Group Policy Settings: A Step-by-Step Guide

 Why Modify Group Policy Settings?

-Changing Group Policy settings can help:
+Adjusting Group Policy settings can be beneficial for several reasons:

-• Enforce security policies (e.g., password complexity).
+• Enforcing security policies (like password complexity).

-• Automate desktop configurations.
+• Automating desktop setups.

-• Manage software and updates centrally.
+• Centrally managing software and updates.

 Steps to Change Group Policy Settings